Sageretia laxiflora

-Sageretia laxiflora is a 10m tall shrub.
+Sageretia laxiflora is species of flowering plant in the family Rhamnaceae.
+It a climbing shrub or small tree up to 10m tall.
 The branchlets have yellow or white tomentose, while the older branches have stout spines.
-It is found in thickets on slopes and grasslands up to 700 m in elevation.
-It is located in W. Guangxi and S. Guizhou China.
+It is native to western Guangxi and southern Guizhou provinces in southern China, where grows in thickets on slopes and in grasslands up to 700 m elevation.

+The species was described by Heinrich von Handel-Mazzetti in 1933.